 Aquabord Solves a Lot of Watercolor Problems

-It provides the beauty of watercolor without the hassle of painting on paper.
+It's a wonderful hardboard surface that highlights the beauty of watercolors without the hassle of painting on paper.

 • No mats